How to Use the Lanami Expert Advisor

 Automation requires responsibility

-The Lanami Expert Advisor (EA) executes trades automatically based on predefined rules.
+The Lanami Expert Advisor (EA) executes trades automatically based on predefined system rules.

-It does not pause, hesitate, or evaluate context beyond what is coded.
-This makes correct configuration and conservative risk settings essential.
+It does not pause, hesitate, or apply human discretion.
+This makes correct installation, platform stability, and responsible deployment essential.

-This guide explains how to configure the EA safely and avoid common automation mistakes.
+This guide explains how to run the EA safely and avoid common automation mistakes.

 Before you run the EA